seanJosephFitzpatrick/JavaRMI/README.md

 * **Eclipse**
 Launch Eclipse and set the workspace as the root folder that was extracted from the GitHub project.
 Select the folder using the Eclipse popup window browse button.
 Create a new project File tab --> New --> Other --> Web --> Dynamic Web Project and name it **JavaRMI**.
 This is the name of the folder containing the project, Eclipse will pull in the files into the created project.
 You can see a video of how to add sever to eclipse project [Here](https://www.youtube.com/watch?v=2kIiSeY71oQ).
 Once the project and server is set up in eclipse, right click on the JavaRMI project --> Properties --> Targeted Runtimes and tick the box for Apache tomcat 9.
+Click Apply and ok.

 To run the application in Eclipse
 1) right click on Servant.java in the ie.gmit.sw package and **run as java application**.